In 2013, here at 11 Plus Leap, we welcomed the introduction of CEM 11+ testing in our county.

 Play word games on the school run, buy your child workbooks that are designed to be entertaining.

-In general it’s better to allow your child chose his or her own reading material, as it will ultimately become frustrating if they come to see reading as a chore.
+In general it’s better to allow your child to choose his or her own reading material, as it will ultimately become frustrating if they come to see reading as a chore.

 What to teach: